-To calculate $q$, we think of the brane as a magnetic monopole, i.e., as a source for violation of Bianchi identity of the associated magnetic Ramond-Ramond field strength.
-For the $p$-brane $Y_{p}$ let us consider the corresponding \emph{magnetic} field strength $G_{8-p}$ and \emph{electric} field strength $G_{p+2} = *G_{8-p}$.
+To calculate the charge $q$ of D-brane, we think of the latter as a magnetic monopole, i.e.\ as a source for violation of the Bianchi identity of the associated magnetic Ramond-Ramond field strength.
+For the $p$-brane world-volume $WY_{p}$ let us consider the corresponding \emph{magnetic} field strength $G_{8-p}$ and \emph{electric} field strength $G_{p+2} = *G_{8-p}$.
 The violated Bianchi identity for the world-volume $WY_{p}$ is:

 In cohomology we get: